Information for school employees

 - know your payroll responsibilities and how they align with other responsibilities

-- keep informed and up to date on payroll matters
+- keep informed and up-to-date on payroll matters

 - provide accurate personal pay-related details to your employer, and communicate any change in circumstances promptly